w3c/trace-context/spec/20-http_header_format.md

 #### Trace-id

-Is the ID of the whole trace forest.
+This is the ID of the whole trace forest.
 It is represented as a 16-bytes array, for example, `4bf92f3577b34da6a3ce929d0e0e4736`.
 All bytes zero (`00000000000000000000000000000000`) is considered an invalid value.

 `Trace-id` is used to uniquely identify a <a>distributed trace</a>.
-So implementation should generate globally unique values.
+An implementation should generate globally unique values.
 Many algorithms of unique identification generation are based on some constant part - time or host based and a random value.
 There are systems that make random sampling decisions based